Menstrual Cramp Relief

 But maybe we Westerners should think outside the box when it comes to beating this type of pain…

 There are many symptoms that accompanying a period.
 Normal menstruation usually has a regular cyclicity, a consistent flow pattern, and a minimal amount if any of clots.
 Travel, stress, trauma, and dietary changes can alter the menstrual cycle.
-These alterations should be temporary and any persistent changes should prompt to have woman’s body evaluated by a specialist.
-On the other hand, the changes of the character, cyclicity, flow and length of menstrual bleeding can just manifest the reaction of woman’s body to stress.
+These alterations should be temporary and any persistent changes should prompt to have a woman’s body evaluated by a specialist.
+On the other hand, the changes of the character, cyclicity, flow, and length of menstrual bleeding can just manifest the reaction of a woman’s body to stress.

-Chinese medicine has both treatments: acupuncture for cramps and herbal medicine for menstrual cramps.
+Traditional Chinese Medicine aka TCM has both treatments: acupuncture for cramps and herbal medicine for menstrual cramps.
 Menstrual cramps occur due to stagnation of blood flow depriving the pelvic region of adequate oxygen, nutrients, and waste removal, causing ischemia.
-Acupuncture for cramps, as well as herbal, and dietary treatments focus on enhancing blood flow through the pelvic area.
+Acupuncture for cramps, as well as herbal, and dietary treatments, focus on enhancing blood flow through the pelvic area.
 Acupuncture for cramps treatment protocol will vary from person to person depending on the diagnosis.
 The impairment of blood flow may occur as a result of cold, heat, dampness, deficiency of blood or qi, or some combination of these.
 Often people try over-the-counter herbal remedies for this problem and find no relief because they didn’t get one that treats the actual cause of the disorder.

 Acupuncture for cramps may be helpful in alleviating the symptoms such as pain, profuse bleeding, fatigue, which affects up to half of all young women population.
 An extensive review of past studies has found the high effectiveness of acupuncture for cramps in women of all ages.
 In February of 2010, Reuters news service reported on findings of a review of 27 studies involving nearly 3000 women with menstrual pain (dysmenorrhea).
 Simply put, acupuncture “involves the insertion of extremely thin needles in your skin at strategic points,” It is a practice that began thousands of years ago in China.
 Here in the West, we have adopted this technique with the view of stimulating nerves, muscles, and connective tissue.